2.4 Youth volunteering at national level

-Promotion of peace among peoples, nonviolence and unarmed defence; promotion and protection of human rights; cooperation for development; promotion of the Italian culture and support for Italian communities abroad.
+- Promotion of peace among peoples, nonviolence and unarmed defense; promotion and protection of human rights; cooperation for development; promotion of the Italian culture and support for Italian communities abroad.

 According to the Legislative Decree 40/2017, the Universal Civic Service is financed through an ad hoc National Fund (established by law 230/1998, art.19) and managed by the Presidency of the Council of Ministers.
 In addition to the national resources, the Fund also receives European financing.

 The amount of financial resources allocated in 2022 for the implementation of the intervention programs for the civic service was of 311,581,036.00 Euro, in accordance with art.
 24 of the aforementioned legislative decree 6 March 2017, n.
 40 (legislation in force).

 200 million euros related to "PNRR resources for existing projects" and 17 million euros related to "PNRR resources for new projects" are included within this amount.
 In relation to the PNRR funds, the art.
 2, paragraph 6bis of decree law 31 May 2021, n.77 is applied, converted with amendments by law 29 July 2021, n.
 108, which allocates to the regions of the South at least 40% of the resources that can be territorially deployed.